cloudfoundry/uaa/docs/UAA-APIs.rst

                     autoAddGroups               boolean          Required Currently not used
-                    groupSearchSubTree          boolean          Required Should the sub tree be searched for user groups groupMaxSearchDepth         int              Required When searching for nested groups (groups within groups)
+                    groupSearchSubTree          boolean          Required Should the sub tree be searched for user groups groupMaxSearchDepth         int              Required When searching for nested groups (groups within groups) skipSSLVerification         boolean          Optional Set to true if you wish to skip SSL certificate verification (

 Curl Example      POST (Creating a SAML provider)::